 The Vertuo machine pumps hot water into the capsule.
-Then, the capsule is spun 7,000 times per minute at high speed, so the water infuses the coffee grounds in the capsule and comes out of the capsule edges.
+Then, the capsule is spun 7,000 times per minute to infuse the coffee grounds in the capsule, and the brewed coffee flies out the capsule edges.
 This results in a thicker crema and body compared to the pressure-based system.

 Overall, centrifusion allows you to have a larger drink and a thicker crema than OriginalLine, although some coffee drinkers won’t consider this authentic.

 Coffee Flavor and Crema

 The machine functions leads to different flavor and body between Original and Vertuo machines.
 My vote for the best espresso flavor goes to Vertuo devices.
 Nespresso Vertuo extracts more coffee flavor and crema than the OriginalLine machine.